FuNK3Y/picoKVM/README.md

 ```
 You can finally fine-tune the delay between each command to make sure the interface can keep track of those (`command_delay`).
 Optionally, the delay for a given command can be overriden - should it be slower than the rest.

-If the monitor is not powered on during an input switch, it will be automatically turned on so that commands can be registered.
+If the monitor is not powered on during an input switch, it will be automatically turned on (this is what `KEY_ENTER` is for)

 ### SmartThings API
 I did not try it, but creating a device of type `GenericDevice` with [this payload](https://github.com/ollo69/ha-samsungtv-smart/issues/274#issuecomment-2597627685) should work fine.